dkanbier/docker-zabbix-server/README.md

 7b956c5cd7eb        dkanbier/zabbix-db:latest       /bin/bash /start.sh    3306/tcp
 ````

-And the Zabbix GUI should be availabe on port the exposed port 80.
+And the Zabbix GUI should be availabe on the exposed port 80.